deveon95/slideomatic/readme.md

 A wide range of codecs is supported by mpd including mp3, aac, ogg, opus, and flac.
 HTTPS is supported as well as HTTP.
 In addition to the usual ADTS, MPEG-DASH and HLS are also supported, but now playing metadata doesn't seem to work for those.

+* Do not leave **internet-only PPL/PRS-licenced** stations streaming unattended.
+Licence fees are based on the number of listeners to each licenced track and a single Raspberry Pi streaming such a station 24 hours a day for any significant amount of time will quickly add up to a high fee.
+Stations that are on FM/DAB pay a fixed fee for an "internet simulcast" and should be OK to stream non-stop.

 ### Slideshow images

 Add the slideshow images to the path specified by the `slideshowpath` variable.